neongenesiseva/complete-nodejs/README.md

-node-test is a test playground node-web-server is a web application using hbs as view engine weather-app uses yargs for command line application.
+node-test is a test playground
+  //test configration, and unit test node-web-server is a web application using hbs as view engine
+  //partial render, middleware, api weather-app uses yargs for command line application
+  //callback, promise, filesystem